-131. Citizens who belong to ethnic minorities are entitled to study the native language, culture and traditions of their people (Poles, Lithuanians, Ukrainians and members of other ethnic groups).
+128. Citizens who belong to ethnic minorities are entitled to study the native language, culture and traditions of their people.
+There are four general secondary schools in the country that use ethnic minority languages as the language of teaching: two use Polish and two use Lithuanian.

-132. Provision has been made for the education of children with developmental problems; more than 62 per cent of children with special physical or psychological needs are integrated in general secondary education institutions.
+129. Provision has been made for the education of children with special physical or psychological needs in general secondary and preschool facilities, and around 70 per cent of such children are integrated in general secondary education institutions.

-133. In the vocational education system, all educational levels are integrated with each other.
+130. In the vocational education system, all educational levels are integrated with each other.
 Students who receive their education free of charge are assigned their first job on graduation; self-funded students may also choose to be assigned their first job.

-134. Most higher education institutions in Belarus are universities.
-There are 45 State and 10 private universities.
-There are 467 students per 10,000 population.
+131. Most higher education institutions in Belarus are universities.
+There are 45 State and 9 private universities.
+There are 383 students per 10,000 population.
 Particular attention is paid to ensuring equal educational opportunities for young people from urban and rural areas.

-135. Under the Education Code, the right to education is ensured through a system of loans for self-funded students.
+132. Under the Education Code, the right to education is ensured through a system of loans for self-funded students.

-136. Pupils have broad opportunities to develop their creative abilities and to take part in various types of sport.
+133. Pupils have broad opportunities to develop their creative abilities and to take part in various types of sport.
 One in two pupils attends an establishment providing supplementary education for children and young people.
-Belarus has 381 supplementary education institutions for children and young people and 522 supplementary cultural institutions.
+Belarus has 320 supplementary education institutions for children and young people and 442 supplementary cultural institutions.

-137. Foreign nationals and stateless persons permanently resident in Belarus and persons with refugee status have the same rights as Belarusian nationals to education at all levels.
+134. Foreign nationals and stateless persons permanently resident in Belarus and persons with refugee status have the same rights as Belarusian nationals to education at all levels.

-138. Under a policy framework and programme for the education of children and young people, a comprehensive system of teaching human rights, including the rights of the child and international humanitarian law, has been established.
+135. Under a policy framework and programme for the continuous education of children and young people, a comprehensive system of teaching human rights, including the rights of the child and international humanitarian law, has been established.

-139. The core United Nations human rights instruments are widely accessible.
+136. The core United Nations human rights instruments are widely accessible.
 A newsletter entitled "Protection and Justice" is devoted to the defence of the rights of the child.
 A legal website for children (www.mir.pravo.by) has been created.
 Textbooks on human rights protection are being published for pupils, students and teachers, with government participation and under international technical assistance projects.
 The subject of human rights is regularly addressed in the State media.

-140. Pursuant to the State Youth Policy (Fundamentals) Act, provision has been made for the establishment of special services to advise young people about various aspects of human rights and to give them legal assistance.
+137. Pursuant to the State Youth Policy Act, provision has been made for the establishment of special services to advise young people about various aspects of human rights and to give them legal assistance.

-141. With the assistance of the Government, a Council of Europe information point has been opened at Belarus State University.
+138. With the assistance of the Government, a Council of Europe information point has been opened at the Belarusian State University.
 It conducts information campaigns on human rights.